asystemsguy/REST_presentation/src/presentation.md

 [the django DB binding guide]: https://docs.djangoproject.com/en/2.1/topics/install/#database-installation

-## Models
+## Basic Models

+A model is the way Django uses to represent data as a class, it also acts as an abstraction layer for you between the framework and the database.

+This effectively lets you completely ignore the DB ( You dont have to learn how to write SQL queries.

-Lets begin by the defining the model // TODO FINISH
+Lets begin by the defining the models.

 ```
 class Profile( models.Model ):
     name = models.CharField( max_length=25 )
     post_count = models.IntegerField( default=0 )
+    email = models.CharField( max_length=1000 )

 class Message( models.Model ):
-    profile = models.ForeignKey( Profile, on_delete=models.CASCADE )
+    owner = models.ForeignKey( Profile, on_delete=models.CASCADE )
     message_text = models.CharField( max_length=10000 )
     pub_date = models.DateTimeField( 'date published' )
 ```

+_Note: We will build on these models as the presentaion progesses!_

+## Django: Registering the models and migrating

+Turns out django generates all of the SQL for you, infact in order to set up the data base all you have to run is:

+`./manage.py makemigrations`

+`./manage.py migrate`

+This generates and runs the SQL commands that create and modify the tables based on what you have

 ---
 # Agenda